nikkh/CreateIServerClient/README.md

 4. Transfer Virtual Machine starts the custom script extension to start the VHD copy from source to destination storage acounts
 5. The new Virtual Machine based on a custom image VHD gets deployed

-If you already have a virtual newtwork in your subscription you can override the address space for the ispocClientVet on the parameters screen that is displayed when you click deploy.
+If you already have a virtual network in your subscription you can override the address space for the ispocClientVet on the parameters screen that is displayed when you click deploy.